Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 He can't contribute to infinite jumps since his air special ends in a downsmash.
 This makes him bad for wallzipping as well.
 He actually gains a surprising amount of height during a wallzip before the downsmash and he *could* probably get over some wall with it, but the lack of steering while in air makes utilizing the extra height that much more difficult.
 Overall, you'd have to be quite desperate to consider using Dian Wei for a wallzip.

+## Diaochan

+- Speed / Speed + Fortune

+### Good angled glitch

+She is able to breach up to medium-thick walls with her sprint attack, C5, ground special or Musou.

+### Average attacking through walls

+She can hit through walls with air special, but the range is negligible.

+### Average high jump

+Diaochan has a naturally high jump.
+Furthermore, both her charge air attack and air special lift her in air a little bit.

+Highest jump so far: double jump -> air special.
+(Enough to cross 1.5 tiers at Luoyang stairs.)

+### Conditionally good speed movement

+Diaochan's EX attack buffs her speed and attack speed temporarily the same way as Zhang Liao's EX.
+Doing sped up double jumps might border on horse speed at best.
+However, unlike Zhang He, you probably can't exceed speed cap by jumping while this buff is active.

+Her speed buff allows her to climb ladders and swim faster too.

+### Average combat setup

+She can buff her own speed if there's ever spare waiting time before enemies arrive.

+### Other notes

+She is a notably bad infinite jump partner because her air special is slow and makes her lose quite a bit of height.

+## Ding Feng

+- Power / Power + Fortitude

+### Good angled glitch

+He can breach up to medium-thick walls with his sprint attack.
+Thinner walls can also be breached with ground special, C3, C4 and C5.

+### Conditionally good attacking through walls?

+His ground special can be shot through some walls for mid-range damage.
+This may work in original WO3 too?
+This is quite inconsistent, though.
+It seems you need to be able to create the projectile so that it is generated fully on the other side of the wall for it to be able to impact enemies.
+Could use some more testing for sure.

+His air special shoots a projectile similar to Xiahou Yuan, except worse, because the projectile is stopped by walls.
+Its explosion can target enemies through a wall, but the range is short.

+### Average high jump

+Regular air attack is a somersault which grants Ding Feng a decent amount of height and forward movement.
+Charged air attack gives more pure height, but regular air attack is better for getting over ledges.

+Air special seems to cost a little height, so it's best not to use it.

+Can't interrupt either air attack with air special.

+Ding Feng is also able to gain a surprising amount of height with C5 into regular air attack, but it's not easy to use for high jumps since being too close to walls makes you instantly lose height.

+Highest jump so far: jump -> regular air attack.
+(Enough to cross 1.6 tiers at Luoyang stairs.)

+### Average combat setup

+His air special is extremely long range, comparable to Xiahou Yuan's air special.
+Therefore, in certain specialized conditions you could feasibly use it to do a bit of delayed or long-range damage.

 ## Gan Ning